baseVISION/SyntaroUserCommunication/README.md

 ```
 Set-ExecutionPolicy Bypass
 Import-Module "C:\Scripts\baseScript.ps1"
-Invoke-GenericUserMessage -title "Intalling Application" -message "We are currently installing your application please stand by"
+Invoke-GenericUserMessage -title "Installing Application" -message "We are currently installing your application please stand by"
 ```
 If a pop-up windows, with the defined title and message appears, the package was installed successfully.